Welcome, Friends and Neighbors

 What a blessing to have been raised in Memphis by a country cook who knew what she was doing.
 Good cooking was just a way of life in our household and among our extended family.
 My mother prepared the best fried chicken in Tipton County (We grew up in Memphis, but our reunions were in Tipton County.) according to my aunts, uncles, cousins, and great aunts & uncles; I have no reason to doubt their words of praise.
 I saw at every family reunion whose chicken was the first to go.

 And my mother wasn’t the only good cook in our house.
 My daddy was a master at the grill and could throw together a variety of tasty snacks inside as well.
-He specialized in oyster chowder & Bleu Cheese Dressing; and sitting down with Daddy as we built snacks of smoked oysters, cheeses, crackers, olives, and anything else he could scrape together was a banquet in itself.
+He specialized in oyster stew & Bleu Cheese Dressing; and sitting down with Daddy as we built snacks of smoked oysters, cheeses, crackers, olives, and anything else he could scrape together was a banquet in itself.

 The blog entries below come from recipes we enjoy around our household; from recipes I’ve yet to try; from recipes given me by friends and family, and things I’ve read about on line or in real print.
 Yes, I do still subscribe to magazines that come in the mail.
 Also there are posts about cooking equipment, techniques, sources for more information, etc. I hope you find something of interest.
 By all means, feel free to write (rbyrd@rbyrd.net).